 If the hotel is too remote for sightseeing, just go for a walk.
 If you were stuck in meetings, cars and trains all day, stretching those legs is absolutely essential.

-Go for a swim or a run
+How to deal with stress when travelling: Go for a swim or a run

 Doing some light exercise at the end of the day helps clear the head and keeps you balanced.
 It also helps even out all those snacks you had throughout the day (or is it just me that finds it very hard to eat a balanced diet when travelling?) and allows for that large glass of red wine afterwards.